-Applicants must have sufficient motor skills to gain access to clients in a variety of care settings and to manipulate and utilize the equipment central to the assessment, general and emergency treatment of patients receiving allied health practitioners’ care.
+Applicants must have sufficient motor skills to gain access to clients in a variety of care settings and to manipulate and utilize the equipment central to the assessment, general and emergency treatment of patients receiving Health Technologies practitioners’ care.
 Such actions require coordination of both gross and fine muscular movements, equilibrium and functional use of the senses of touch and vision.
+Intellectual-Conceptual, Integrative, and

 Carla/Deb: RSC Technical Standards